-[8.13] Artillery units may only attack a single Enemy-occupied hex when barraging, except when making a combined attack with other units attacking from adjacent hexes (see 8.2).
+[8.13] Artillery units may only attack a single Enemy-occupied hex when Barraging, except when making a Combined Attack with other units attacking from adjacent hexes (see Case 8.2).

-[8.14] Barraging Artillery (Artillery attacking from a non-adjacent hex) suffer no Combat Results; they are never destroyed or retreated as a result of their own attacks.
+[8.14] Barraging Artillery (Artillery attacking from non-adjacent hexes) suffer no Combat Results; they are never destroyed or retreated as a result of their own attacks.
 Of course, other units cooperating with the Barraging Artillery units from an adjacent position would be affected by Combat Results.

-[8.15] In attacks made solely by Artillery and/or Ground Support Strength, only Combat Results of D2, D3 and De affect the defending unit.
+[8.15] In attacks made solely by Artillery and/or Ground Support Points, only Combat Results of D2.
+D3, D4 and De affect the defending unit.